vladimirvikulin/Lab2-Software-Development-Methodologies/README.md

 ## Variant

-The variant is determined by taking the remainder of the student ID number divided by 4:
+The variant is determined by taking the remainder of the student ID number divided by 4
 My ID number — 1106
 1106 % 4 = 2
+Initial list implementation: list based on built-in arrays/lists
+A second implementation: singly linked circular list

 ## How to run